FourthState/plasma-research/PlasmaMVP/feeStructure.md

 ### Fees Stored in Utxos
 In our earlier discussion of a plasma side chain vulnerability, [Ethereum Research Post](https://ethresear.ch/t/plasma-vulnerabiltity-sybil-txs-drained-contract/1654), regarding the plasma mvp spec not specifying the requirement of storing confirm sigs on-chain, we can exploit this to solve our issues with fees!

 By requiring that a utxo cannot be spent without the correct confirm signatures that now are included in the txBytes stored on-chain, spending a utxo on the child chain allows anyone watching to successfully challenge an invalid attempt to exit any grandparent of that particular utxo.
-We can be rest assured that this requirement makes it very unlikely to exit a invalid uxto successfully.
+We claim that that this requirement makes it very unlikely to exit a invalid uxto successfully.

 We can take advantage of this by having a validator collect fees corresponding to the inputs of all utxos in his/her block.
 As specified in the txBytes, the fees must be deducted from the inputs.
 A valid spend message on the child chain follows this equality: